 The following are some of the most important transfer pricing rulings that have been issued by German Tax Courts since 2000:

-- There have been several decisions on whether or not a group subsidiary can deduct royalty fees for a licence to use a branded corporate group name.
-In 2000,14 the Federal Tax Court ruled that royalty charges for the use of the corporate group name may be tax-deductible if it is a protected trademark or brand name whose use affords valuable benefits to the licensee.
-However, a later decision by the Lower Tax Court of Munich15 demonstrates that deducting a royalty charge requires there to be effective legal and practical benefits for the licensee.
-In a recent decision,16 the Lower Tax Court of Münster decided that the arm's-length principle requires a licence to be implemented for the use by a foreign entity of a corporate group name when the trademark has value in itself.
-In a case17 in 2016, the Federal Tax Court reversed this controversial lower court decision.
-In essence, the Federal Tax Court decided that a usage of name rights does not establish a business relationship within the meaning of Section 1(4) FTA, if the right to use is given to the subsidiary at a corporate level (e.g., in consideration of shares).
-New administrative regulations on the use of group names, trademarks and logos were published on 7 April 2017.
-These administrative regulations apply in all pending cases and largely disregard the Federal Tax Court decision.
+- Several decisions have been ruled on whether or not a group subsidiary should pay royalty fees for a licence to use a corporate brand.
+In 2000,17 the Federal Tax Court ruled that royalty charges for the use of the corporate brand are appropriate, if it is a protected trademark or brand name that may result in valuable benefits to the licensee.
+In a case18 in 2016, the Federal Tax Court decided that the use of name rights does not establish a business relationship within the meaning of Section 1(4) of the FTA, if the right to use is given to the subsidiary at a corporate level.
+New administrative regulations on the use of group names, trademarks and logos were published on 7 April 2017.19 These administrative regulations apply to all pending cases and largely disregard the Federal Tax Court decision.

-- In 2005,20 the Federal Tax Court confirmed the principles established in prior rulings that losses incurred by a distribution entity over a certain period trigger a rebuttable presumption that the transfer prices are not at arm's length.
+- In 2005,21 the Federal Tax Court confirmed the principles established in prior rulings that losses incurred by a distribution entity over a certain period trigger a rebuttable presumption that the transfer prices are not at arm's length.

-- In 2012, 2014 and 2015,22 the Federal Tax Court prescribed the prevalence of double-tax treaty rules over Section 1 FTA.
-In both decisions, the Federal Tax Court decided that based on double-tax treaty rules similar to Article 9 of the OECD Model Tax Convention, the arm's-length analysis should be restricted to the testing of the transfer price applied by the parties involved.
-On 30 March 2016, the Federal Ministry of Finance issued a 'non-application decree' stating that Article 9 of the OECD Model Tax Convention does not refer to a transfer price adjustment but to a profit adjustment instead.
+- In 2012, 2014 and 2015,22 the Federal Tax Court decided on the prevalence of double-tax treaty rules over Section 1 FTA.
+Accordingly, based on double-tax treaty rules similar to Article 9 of the OECD Model Tax Convention, the arm's-length analysis should be restricted to the testing of the transfer price applied by the parties involved.
+On 30 March 2016,23 the Federal Ministry of Finance issued a 'non-application decree' stating that Article 9 of the OECD Model Tax Convention does not refer to a transfer price adjustment but to a profit adjustment instead.

-- In 2013,23 the Federal Tax Court ruled that the obligation to prepare, and upon request submit, transfer pricing documentation is in line with EU law.
+- In 2013,24 the Federal Tax Court ruled that the obligation to prepare, and upon request submit, transfer pricing documentation is in line with EU law.
 In particular, these obligations do not breach the freedom of establishment.

-- In 2016,24 the Lower Tax Court of Münster confirmed that standard transfer pricing methods (CUP, resale minus, cost-plus) are, in general, equal to one another.
+- In 2016,25 the Lower Tax Court of Münster confirmed that standard transfer pricing methods (CUP, resale minus, cost-plus) are, in general, equal to one another.
 It is up to the taxpayer and the German tax authorities to determine the most appropriate method for each individual case.
 To determine arm's-length interest rates on loans within the group, according to the court's assessment of the case, cost-plus shall be the best method.
 This ruling is currently subject to revision by the Federal Tax Court.

-- In 2016,25 the Lower Tax Court of Cologne confirmed its position that an EU Member State's requests to another Member State for administrative assistance is in line with the law if the requested information is foreseeably relevant to the administration and enforcement of the domestic laws of the requesting Member State.
-The Lower Tax Court further clarified that 'foreseeably relevant' means that at the time of the request there was a reasonable possibility that the requested information could be relevant for tax purposes.
+- In 2017,26 the Lower Tax Court of Cologne confirmed its position that an EU member state's requests to another member state for administrative assistance is in line with the law, if the requested information is foreseeably relevant to the administration and enforcement of the domestic laws of the requesting member state.
+The Lower Tax Court further clarified that 'foreseeably relevant' means that, at the time of the request, there was a reasonable possibility that the requested information could be relevant for tax purposes.
 The standards recognised by the Lower Tax Court are very low and therefore nearly anything could be deemed foreseeably relevant.